Home » Blog » Seasonal Activities » Summer » 25 Fun Summer Music Activities that Kids, Parents, and Teachers Will Love

 Host a Recital, Concert, or Talent Show

 You can organize a live in-person recital with a small group of friends or family members, or schedule an online performance using Zoom, Google Meet, or another platform.
-Alternatively, you could also film your live performance and share it online.
+Or, you could film performances and share them online.

 Tips for a Successful Recital